wdmd2022/atlas-web_dart/0x00-hello-dart/README.md

 - `Double: ` followed by the double with only 2 digits
 - followed by a new line
 ```
-youssef@Holberton/Dart$ dart 3-print_double.dart
+douglas@Holberton/Dart$ dart 3-print_double.dart
 Double: 3.14

-youssef@Holberton/Dart$
+douglas@Holberton/Dart$
 ```

 ### 4. Print string
 file: 4-print_string.dart

-Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+Complete the source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

 Source code:
 ```
 void main() {